Join us for a hands-on workshop photographing the DUMBO neighborhood at sunset!

-This is a BYOC (bring-your-own-camera) workshop that will meet for an introduction and slideshow session in the Photoville Workshop Area before heading out for a live, guided shooting session in Brooklyn Bridge Park.
-The workshop also includes an optional wrap-up session and casual group critique, where students can share work and ideas, and get feedback from instructors and workshop peers.
+This is a BYOC (bring your own camera) workshop that will meet for an intro and slideshow session in the Photoville Workshop Area before heading out for a live, guided shooting session in Brooklyn Bridge Park.
+The workshop also includes an optional wrap-up session and casual group critique, where students can share their work and ideas, and get feedback from instructors and their workshop peers.